 *In cases where an antirequisite statistics course has been taken instead, the module will be 9.5 courses.

-This module may NOT be combined with other modules offered by the Geography Department.
+This module may NOT be combined with other modules offered by the Department of Geography and Environment.